 Riders in the year of their 17th and 18th birthdays.

 When a rider reaches the year of their 19th birthday then they will race in an ability based category See below for how riders can attain expert or elite status.

-Master - for riders aged 30 to 39.
+For riders aged 30 to 39.
 In downhill, senior riders will default to master on reaching the year of their 30th birthday.
 There is no masters licence category in cross country, however riders of masters age with sport or expert licences may ride in masters races where they are held.

-Veteran - for riders aged 40 to 49.
+For riders aged 40 to 49.

-Super Veteran - for male cross-country riders aged over 60.
+For riders aged over 60.

 How do I qualify to a higher ability category?